Add web PDF document editor to a "React and ASP.NET Core" application

 }

-11. Client side: Create React-component that allows to view, print, redact, verify, convert, save PDF document.
+"reactapp1.client" project: Create React-component that allows to view, print, redact, verify, convert, save PDF document.

-Here is JavaScript code of "PdfDocumentEditorDemo.jsx" file:
+Here is code of "src\App.jsx" file:

 return (

-<h1>VintaSoft PDF Document Editor Demo (ASP.NET Core + React.js)</h1>
+<h1>VintaSoft PDF Document Editor Demo (React.js + ASP.NET Core)</h1>

 <div id="pdfDocumentEditorContainer" className="pdfDocumentEditorContainer"></div>